A brief history of the Waring Rooms....

 The schools continued to serve the Parish until the building of what is now known as the "Old" Heybridge school opposite Bentall’s shopping complex.
 The St Andrew’s schools closed in 1900.
-The Church has used the building as its meeting rooms ever since but it is still covered by a Trust which limits its use to educational activities and the Church cannot rent it out on a commercial basis.
+The Church has used the building as its meeting rooms ever since but it is still covered by a Trust which limits its use to educational activities.
 Until the mid-1970s there was no mains drainage or proper toilets and the heaters were very antiquated (and smelly) gas heaters.
 At that time it was the only available hall in Heybridge and was the rather unsuitable home of the Infant Welfare clinic.
 After the building of the (first) village hall on the Plantation Field, the Church was able to obtain a waiver on the Trust to undertake a programme of modernisation to bring the Waring Room to its present standard.

 © 2006 St. Andrew's PCC